ImpulsiveLad/CentralConfig/README.md

 **Enable Scrap Injection by Tag?** -
 Allows adding scrap to moons based on matching tags.

+**Add New Tags** -
+You can type in your own moons tags (I.E. `Spooky,OuterSpace,Amogus`) and use them for other tag settings (if they aren't blacklisted and you add the tag to the moon).
 ## Weather
 **Enable Enemy Injection by Current Weather?** - Allows adding/replacing enemies on moons based on the current weather (inside, day, and night).

 **Enable Scrap Injection by Current Weather?** - Allows adding scrap to moons based on the current weather as well as multipliers to the scrap amount and individual scrap values.
+## Extra
+**Big Enemy Lists?** -
+Lets you set all enemy spawn lists from just three strings (Helpful for spreadsheet junkies).

+**Global Changes** -
+Allows you to add/replace enemies and add scrap to all moons after the individual lists are overridden by other settings and before any temporary changes from current dungeon or weather.
 ## Misc
 **Accurate Clock?** -
 Causes the clock to update when time moves as opposed to every 3 seconds.